Nijhumtara/Flutter_Projects/README.md

 # Flutter_Projects
-## UniBridge – Study Abroad App (Login & Sign-Up UI)
+## UniBridge – Study Abroad App

-UniBridge is a Flutter-based Study Abroad mobile application.
+UniBridge is a Flutter-based mobile app that helps students explore study abroad opportunities.
-This repository contains the **first module** of the project — a **responsive Login and Sign-Up interface** designed with a clean UI and smooth user experience.

-The screen dynamically switches between **Login** and **Create Account** forms without navigation, using state management.
-It is designed to be easily extendable for future backend authentication and social login integration.
+The app includes a **Login & Register** flow followed by three sequential pages:
+1. **Country Selection** – Select a destination country
+2. **University Listing** – View universities available in the selected country
+3. **University Details** – Explore tuition fees, available courses, and more

 ### Features
 - Login and Sign-Up on the same screen (state-based toggle)
 - Custom reusable input fields with icons
-- Password fields with show/hide (eye icon)
+- Password fields with show/hide toggle
 - Independent controllers for each input
-- Text and card shadow effects
 - Smooth scrolling with hidden scrollbar
 - Responsive layout for different screen sizes
-- Clickable Google and Facebook login icons (UI ready)
-- Clean and modern design suitable for production apps
+- Clean, modern design ready for production

 ### Technologies Used
 - Flutter & Dart